emipa606/VarietyMattersImproved/README.md

 # How is This Different than the Original Variety Matters?

-The original version used a more robust tracking system with cyclical memory dumps that tried to reward pawns for eating new varieties and punish them for eating too much of the same thing.
-I then added a complex category system to try to add realism and balance for the different food mods available.
-The result was a system that was unnecessari
+The original version used a more robust tracking system with cyclical memory dumps that tried to reward pawns for eating new varieties and punish them for eating too much of the same thing

 ![Image](https://i.imgur.com/PwoNOj4.png)